lfzkoala/lfzkoala.github.io/aboutme.md

 I'm currently the Principal Cryptographer at [XMTP Labs](https://xmtp.org/).
 I also founded [Fertile Fields Labs](https://sites.google.com/view/fertilefieldslabs/home), a crypto consulting firm for security auditing and business advising.

 I co-founded [Pepper Ventures](https://sites.google.com/view/pepperventures) with my fantastic partners in late 2022 to invest in crypto/web3 and help companies go public with IPO and SPAC Mergers.
+The crypto/web3 investment check size is usually from $50K to $250K.

 I'm also a limited partner of some venture capital firms and also doing angel investing in crypto/web3.